Hongshen-Yang/pair-trading-envs/README.md

 Still under development...

+>Seems that after modification of packages, my environment exports `requirements.txt` which pointing to local directories instead of a PyPI version.
+I currently don't know how to transfer my local changes to Github...

 This is a project to build Reinforcement Learning application in the cryptocurrency world with backtrader

 ## STEP1: Clone the Programme